rikedyp/documentation/release-notes/docs/new-enhanced.md

 - [`13⌶`](../../language-reference-guide/the-i-beam-operator/log-use-of-deprecated-features/) – Log Use of Deprecated Features
 Records information in the log file set by `109⌶` about the specified deprecated feature names or keywords
 - [`43⌶`](../../language-reference-guide/the-i-beam-operator/monadic-operator-generator/) – Monadic Operator Generator
 Generates a monadic operator with specified functionality.
+The exact functionaity of the generated operator depend on the right argument.
+Current options are:
-The functionality allows the creation of a .NET-specific operator that can create concrete versions of generic classes and execute generic methods; additional options will be available in a future release.
+    - `43⌶632` – Generics Operator<br />Generates a .NET-specific operator that can create concrete versions of generic classes and execute generic methods<br />This is likely to be superseded by a new language construct in Dyalog v21.0.
 - [`109⌶`](../../language-reference-guide/the-i-beam-operator/deprecated-feature-log-file/) – Deprecated Feature Log File
 Manages the file used to log the use of deprecated features.
 - [`120⌶`](../../language-reference-guide/the-i-beam-operator/generate-uuid/) – Generate UUID